 Write the number down to remind yourself frequently.
 If you have a learning partner, share it with her so that she can check on your progress.

 Some good resources for words are the news, songs and TV shows, depending on your daily habits.
 If you love listening to music, pay attention to the lyrics and take note of the words you do not know.
 Songs often contain a lot of useful vocabulary, phrases and expressions, therefore, they are great for learning English.
-You can do the same thing with FluentU videos.

 Learn Words in Phrases and Chunks